aviadra/Cloud-profiler/README.md

 ## Configuration directives from tags and/or configuration files
-The script can change the end result of the connections/profiles it creates, due to tags discovered on the cloud or directives from the conf files.
+The script can change the end result of the connections/profiles it creates, due to tags discovered on the cloud platfrom or directives from the conf files.
 These range from whether to use the public IP for the connection, to should a Bastion be used or what the address of it should be.